9. System integration#

 No mount angles are logged. |

-The mount angles can be logged on POS AV. |
+The mount angles can be logged on the IMU. |

-9.11.2.
+9.5.1.2.
 Basic modes of operation#

 This handler is used to control all the gyro mounts of the SOMAG AG Jena, running Protocol Version 2.0 .

-In standard mode, the mount will be set to STAB mode before the line of flight starts and will be set to MAN mode after the line has been finished or when the line is left.
+In standard mode, the mount will be set to STAB mode before the flight line starts and will be set to MAN mode after the line has been finished or when the line is left.
 The following angles need to be known to drive the mount accurately to the needed position:

 pitch, roll, heading angles coming from the IMU

-ground track heading coming from the GPS
+ground track heading coming from the GNSS

 actual yaw angle of the mount